alexiswellwood/labweb/source/people/haley-farkas.markdown

 lastname: Farkas
 name: Haley Farkas
 date: 2018-06-21
-photo: /images/haley.png
+photo: /images/haley-photo.jpg
 website: https://sites.google.com/usc.edu/haleyfarkas/
 blog: people
 ---

-Haley is a 2nd year Linguistics PhD student at Northwestern.
-She received her B.A. in Linguistics with a specialization in Cognitive Science from Michigan State University in 2015.
-Her research interests include natural language semantics and child language acquisition.
-Her non-research interests include hanging out with her dog.
+Haley is a second year PhD student in the Department of Linguistics at University of Southern California.
+She received her BA in Linguistics with a specialization in Cognitive Science from Michigan State University in 2015, and her MA in Linguistics from Northwestern University in 2017.
+Her research interests include semantics, child language acquisition, psycholinguistics, cognitive science, and philosophy of language.